rikhuijzer/TuringPlots.jl/docs/src/index.md

 ```

 This package extends `Gadfly.plot` for `MCMCChains.Chains`.
-Therefore, we can pass Gadfly elements, such as, `Geom.density`:
+Therefore, we can pass Gadfly elements, such as, `Geom.density` and `Guide.ylabel`:

 ```@example tutorial
 using Gadfly